About American Ballroom Company

 Jack has been on the World Dance Council (WDC) Board of Directors since 2008, as well as a delegate of the Fred Astaire Dance Studios organization to the National Dance Council of America since 2003.
 He served as a Board Member for Variety – the Children’s Charity, from 2003 to 2006.
 He also served on the Board for the Fred & Adele Awards, which annually honors outstanding dancers, choreographers and musicals in Broadway theatre.
 Jack has been the Executive Vice President and on the Board of Directors of the American Ballroom Company (USDC) since 2005.
 He has been married to Beth Rothweiler since 1982; they have four daughters and six grandchildren.

-Anna Chiang has been working with American Ballroom Company (ABC) since 2006, and currently processes all entries for USDC and serves as the first point of contact by telephone.
+Anna Chiang has been working with American Ballroom Company (ABC) since 2006, is currently the Company Secretary, processing all entries for USDC and serves as the first point of contact by telephone.
 She also works as part of the onsite competition team to ensure the event runs seamlessly.
 Anna is also on the Board of Directors of American Ballroom Company.
 If you call American Ballroom Company, chances are you’re talking to Anna!

 Anna has over 10 years of Customer Service management experience in several industries, such as Health Care, Apparel and E-Commerce to name a few, and has also built customer service centers from the ground up.
 When Anna isn’t working on American Ballroom Company issues, she is raising five children with her husband, Mason.
 She’s a Super Mom with 5 kids!